IgnacNic/architect-coders/README.md

 - `common` Module: Under this module are the common tools that both `feature` and `business-logic` modules may use.
 They include project's entities, ui resources, networking utils, et cetera.

 <img width="442" height="622" alt="architecture" src="https://github.com/user-attachments/assets/f73f04c1-eb69-4924-a068-cc1789b2d3a4" />

+Furthermore I've decided to go for an MVI for the presenters' pattern, each one of the defining their `Actions`, `UI State` and `One-Shot` actions (`Side-Effects`).
+The View Models as presenters will communicate with the Views by updating the `UI State`, and the view will communicate any user or non-user interaction by invoking the View Model's action reducer function with the relevant `Action` as parameter.
+For performing a UI action that is outside of the View's control (such as navigation, interacting with the OS, ...) the View Model will emit a `One-Shot` action that will be consumed by the View holder and reduced accordingly.